coldbox-modules/cbsecurity/readme.md

 ### Global Rules

-The global rules come from the `config/Coldbox.cfc`
+The global rules come from the `config/Coldbox.cfc` and they are defined within the `cbsecurity` module setting.

 ```js
 // Module Settings